SpiceyWolf/SFML-Portable/README.md

 This portable edition of SFML is not the official release and is maintained by :
 SpiceyWolf - SpiceyWolf.ArchaicSoft@outlook.com.

 The aim of this library used to make SFML.Net more easily portable to 32/64 bit and cross platform without the use of compiler tags.
-Previous versions of portable started to incorporate extra tools to aid in game development with .Net and will continue to add onto these feature sets all in 1 compact library.
+Previous versions of portable started to incorporate extra tools to aid in game development with .Net all in 1 compact library.

-Integrated controls will be dropped in favor of external ones that make use of platform specific dependancies.
-This way certain support wont need dropped entirely.

-## **Current Controls**

-SfSurface : Places a control containing a render event which can allow for natural event based rendering rather then the common practice of inheriting a control and hard coding the render events directly into it that has become common practice these days.

-Usage: Add an event for rendering, then begin draw code.
-Setting a view is optional, as well the Clear and dispatch are handled for you.
-Clear color can be customized using the BackColor property.
-Decide whether to use AutoDraw (For automatic render on timed intervals -- basicly a control oriented FPS) or to manually call the render from another place.
-The power is yours!

-SfWindow : Exactly the same as an SfSurface but with a window as the backend rather then a control.

 ## **Added Game Development Functionality**